Geography A Level

 In your second year, you will extend your understanding of the physical and human worlds through the theme of Contested Planet, which includes topics such as Superpower Geographies, Bridging the Development Gap, Water Conflicts and Energy Security.
 You will also examine the food supply problem through a research unit investigating Life on the Margins.

-Taken as one of three A Levels, Geography gives you the opportunity to progress to university or other Higher Education institute.
+Taken as one of three A Levels, Geography gives you the opportunity to progress to university or other Higher Education institutes.
 A Level Geography equips you with a range of skills and knowledge, which are good preparation for degrees in a wide variety of Humanities and Social Sciences courses.
 It is an excellent subject for developing your ability to think critically and analytically about social issues.

 I am really looking forward to the prospect of studying at one of the best universities in the world